-The Development and Education boards provide a high-quality, yet low-cost platform.
-To mitigate the cost of equiping teaching and research laboratories, Altera University Program boards are provided at a price which is at, or below, the manufacturing cost.
-Altera also offers a hardware donation program for qualified schools.
+The Development and Education boards provide a high-quality, low-cost platform.
+To mitigate the cost of equipping teaching and research laboratories, Altera University Program boards are provided at a price which is at, or below, our cost.
+Altera offers a hardware donation program for qualified schools.
 Professors and lecturers can request support under this program through the members section of this University Program website.

-Also, Altera sponsors design contests for students around the world.
-These contests have been highly popular and have resulted in many innovative designs.
+Altera sponsors conferences, workshops and design contests for academics and students around the world.
+The highly popular design contests have resulted in many innovative designs.

 For more information about the Altera University Program and its offerings, click on the links in the left navigation.

 Quartus II® support for DE-series boards

 Quartus II version 13.0sp1 supports all Altera University Program FPGA boards, which includes: DE0, DE0-Nano, DE1, DE1-SoC, DE2, DE2-115, DE3, DE4, and DE5-Net.
 Although new versions of the Quartus II software will be developed and released each year by Altera, Quartus II V13.0sp1 will continue to be maintained and updated for the foreseeable future.
 Universities that are using the DE1 and/or DE2 boards should continue to use Quartus II V13.0sp1, as explained below.